Thiago-spart/Front-end-freecodecamp/README.md

 ## 1. Overview

-All Focus of the projects is just practce HTML and CSS a lot.
+All Focus of the projects is just practice HTML and CSS a lot.
 You'll found this course in [Freecodecamp](https://www.freecodecamp.org).

 ## 2. Projects